pkumar2991/DSA/Stack/StackNotes.md

 ### Identification
 - Array should be there as input
-- Brutefore solution will have O(n2) and second iteration would be the function of first
+- Bruteforce solution will have O(n2) and second iteration would be the function of first

 ```java
 for(int i = 0; i < n; i++)